mjstahl/soma-prototype/README.md

 2. Send Messages
 3. Receive Messages

 All message passing in the Actor Model was done asynchronously.
 To make a program slightly easier to reason about, Discourse adds [Promises](https://en.wikipedia.org/wiki/Futures_and_promises).
 All Discourse Promises are first class.
-Promises allow the source to appear sequential at the potential expense of dead locks/live locks.
+Promises allow the source to behave sequential at the potential expense of dead locks/live locks.

 ### Syntax
 The syntax is greatly inspired by Smalltalk.
 An example of the ```True``` object is listed below.
 The ```+``` indicates the defining of an External Behavior.